-I’m no professional but I put my all into the photos I take for our essential oils we carry in the shop.
-Put my foot into it, so to speak.
-I am by no means a professional photographer but I take the time to gather raw material and include it with the oil, to make that connection I feel Mother Nature requires of us to respect her work.
-While I hoped to find several lemongrass plants so I could later do a distillation, I was at least lucky to find a lonely, forgotten lemongrass plant that I cared for all summer for this oil listing.
+While I hoped to find several lemongrass plants so I could later do a distillation, I was at least lucky to find one ratty, abandoned lemongrass plant that I cared for all summer for this oil listing.
 Lemongrass grows easily in small areas and even can thrive as a potted plant, although it is a true grass.
-When I still lived in Canada, I grew Lemongrass in pots which my cat would shamelessly eat to the soil, never for a moment hiding his crime.
+When I still lived in Canada, I grew Lemongrass in pots which my cat would eat to the soil, never for a moment hiding his crime or his shame.
 For some reason he loved it as much as he loved fresh shrimp.
 Sadly, he went on to kitty heaven and I admit to be being a little disappointed in our new guy who has little interest in this fragrant grass that has quickly taken over our herbal garden.
 I thought a lemongrass eating kitty was charming and befitting of a herbalist’s pet.

 I am very happy certified organic lemongrass is available now for us to have in the shop.
 The oil smells as sweet as the fresh cut plant, lemony and is like a happiness oil, like sunshine in a bottle.
-Diffusing it brings feelings of relaxation and inner peace, something we can all use in 2020.
+Diffusing it brings feelings of relaxation and inner peace, something we can all use.

 Suggested uses: Blends with Rosemary, Lavender, Lime, Pine, Eucalyptus and Geranium.
 Add a few drops to natural shampoo to help with oily hair.
 Diffuse alone or with Pine for relaxation or add a few drops to a cutting board to sanitize.